-- Exploration of trust is going to start and end with security, because security is what you need when you don't have any trust. - system or the Internet, are deeply interlinked. - At the same time, all complex ecosystems contain parasites. - subvert the system to their own ends. - society no longer works.
+- Exploration of trust is going to start and end with security, - Because security is what you need when you don't have any trust. - All complex ecosystems, biological like the human body, natural like a rain forest, social like an open-air market, or socio-technical like the global financial system or the Internet, are deeply interlinked. - At the same time, all complex ecosystems contain parasites. - Within every interdependent system, there are individuals who try to subvert the system to their own ends. - Society runs on trust.
+This is vital. - If the number of parasites gets too large, if too many people steal or too many people don't pay their taxes, society no longer works.